Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Summary

 \section{Summary}

 In this paper we present a new phenomenological isentropic model for the circumgalactic medium of $L^*$, Milky-Way-like galaxies.
 Our model reproduces a wide range of absorption measurements, in the UV and X-ray, of the MW and the $0.1 < z < 0.4$ galaxies observed in the COS-Halos/eCGM surveys.
-We assume that the CGM is hydrostatic equilibrium and adopt an adiabatic equation of state for the virialized gas, which results in a temperature variation as a function of radius (see Figure~\ref{fig:prof_nt}).
+We assume that the CGM is in hydrostatic equilibrium and adopt an adiabatic equation of state for the virialized gas, which results in a temperature variation as a function of radius (see Figure~\ref{fig:prof_nt}).
 We also introduce a decreasing metallicity profile, motivated by gas enrichment of the CGM by the galaxy (\S\ref{sec_model}).

-In \S\ref{sec_fiducial} we described our fiducial corona, defined by a specific set of parameters chosen to reproduce the highly ionized oxygen observations in absorption.
+In \S\ref{sec_fiducial} we described our fiducial corona, defined by a specific set of parameters chosen to reproduce the highly ionized oxygen observations in absorption (see Table~\ref{tab:mod_prop}).
 The gas density and pressure at the outer boundary of the corona, $\rcgm \approx 283$~kpc, are low, with $\nh \sim 10^{-5}$~\cmv~and $P_{\rm tot}/\kb \sim 20$~K~\cmv, consistent with a picture of (quasi-)static corona.
-The total gas mass inside the virial radius (\rcgm) is $4.6 \times 10^9$ ($5.5 \times 10^9$)~\msun.
+The total gas mass inside the virial radius (\rcgm) is $4.6 \times 10^{10}$ ($5.5 \times 10^{10}$)~\msun.
 Together with the Galactic disk, this constitutes $\sim 70\%$ of the galactic baryonic budget of the Milky Way.

 Our model is tuned to reproduce the OVI-OVIII absorption observations, and these do not directly constrain the total gas mass.
 In our model, a given temperature distribution sets the density profile shape and the gas mass is then proportional to the density at the outer boundary, or the pressure at the solar radius.
 The ion fractions are also set by the temperature and for a fixed value of \rcgm, the column densities constrain the product of the gas metallicity and density (or pressure).
-However, each of these properties individually can vary, and we scale the CGM mass in our model, with $P/\kb=1350$~K~\cmv~at \rsun, to the observationally estimated range of $\sim 1000 - 3000$~K~\cmv~(see \ref{subsec_bounds}).
-This results in $0.34 - 1.0 \times 10^{11}$\msun~for the gas mass inside \rvir, or between $22\%$ and $65\%$ of the Galactic baryonic budget for a $10^{12}$~\msun~halo.
-Cool, $\sim 10^4$~K, gas may be an additional significant component in the CGM of galaxies \citep{Werk14,Prochaska17}.
+However, each of these properties individually can vary, and we scale the CGM mass in our model, with $P/\kb=1350$~K~\cmv~at the solar circle, \rsun, to the observationally estimated range of $\sim 1000 - 3000$~K~\cmv~(see \ref{subsec_bounds}).
+This results in $0.34 - 1.0 \times 10^{11}$\msun~for the gas mass inside \rvir, or, including the disk mass, between $60\%$ and $100\%$ of the Galactic baryonic budget for a $10^{12}$~\msun~halo.
+Cool, $\sim 10^4$~K, gas may be an additional significant component.

 For the gas densities and pressures in our fiducial model, photoionization by the metagalactic radiation field affects the metal ion fractions (\S\ref{subsec_ionization}).
 This is in contrast to the \FSMII~model, where due to the higher gas densities and temperatures, pure CIE was a valid assumption.
 In our calculations we include the effect of the MGRF on the ion fractions and cooling functions, and adopt the HM12 field at $z=0.2$, the median reshift of the COS-Halos galaxies.